An inside look at Karachi’s 2020-21 budget district wise.

 The development fund for each council member was increased from Rs5 million to Rs15 million.

-Establishment, contingency and repair and maintenance allocation were Rs1,985 million.
+The establishment, contingency, and repair and maintenance allocation were Rs1,985 million.

 Anver said development work has been done equally in all union councils without any discrimination.